dispersing/Mutualism-NonlinearDensityDependence/README.md

 *Population dynamics of mutualism and intraspecific density dependence: how θ-logistic-like density dependence affects mutualistic positive feedback*

-by Christopher M. Moore (me), Sam A. Catella, and Karen C. Abbott
+by Christopher M. Moore (me), Samantha A. Catella, and Karen C. Abbott

 There are two files: